The originating document has been archived. We cannot confirm the completeness, accuracy and currency of the content.

 Documentation of allergenic cross-reactivity for retinoids is limited.
 However, because of similarities in chemical structure and/or pharmacologic actions, the possibility of cross-sensitivity cannot be ruled out with certainty.

-Acne, severe recalcitrant nodular: Oral: 0.5 to 1 mg/kg/day in 2 divided doses for 15 to 20 weeks; may discontinue earlier if the total cyst count decreases by >70%.
+Manufacturer’s labeling: 0.5 to 1 mg/kg/day in 2 divided doses for 15 to 20 weeks; may discontinue earlier if the total cyst count decreases by >70%.
 Adults with very severe disease/scarring or primarily involves the trunk may require dosage adjustment up to 2 mg/kg/day, as tolerated.
 Adjust dose according to the appearance of clinical side effects and/or response of the disease.
-A second course of therapy may be initiated after a period of ≥2 months off therapy.
-A dose of ≤0.5 mg/kg/day may be used to minimize initial flaring (Strauss 2007).

 Refer to adult dosing.